Playa Puerco [CLOSED]

 Pork Los Angeles

-Playa has been open for less than two weeks, and chef/co-owner John Rivera Sedlar is still turning the screws on a playful menu that furthers his exploration of urban Latin cuisine.
-However, he’s already in the midst of an auspicious debut.
+Playa has been open for less than two weeks along busy Beverly Boulevard.
+Chef/co-owner John Rivera Sedlar, who grew up in Santa Fe and has been an innovative L.A. chef for over 30 years, is still turning the screws on a playful menu that furthers his exploration of urban Latin cuisine.
+However, he’s already in the midst of an auspicious debut at his Mid-City Rivera spinoff.
 Most dishes are well suited to sharing, including the clam tamal, bacalao-stuffed flor de cabaza and nouveau taco derivatives he’s dubbed “maize cakes.”
-There aren’t many “big” plates on Playa’s menu, but the dishes that made the cut in that category have been worth the added expense, including Puerco ($25).
-The name, which translates from Spanish as “pork,’ hardly hints at the dish’s layers.
-Rosy slices of pork tenderloin are chile-rubbed, forming a spice (but not very spicy) crust that locks in the meat’s juices.
-The pork appears with sauteed pea tendrils, decorative dots of salsa verde, half-moons of sweet caramelized manzana (apple) and a topside thatch of aromatic sage leaves, which all help the dish to achieve porcine harmony.
+There aren’t many “big” plates on the Playa menu, but the dishes that made the cut in that category have been worth the added expense, including the standout Puerco ($25).

 Dose of Vitamin P spotlights my favorite pork dish from the previous week.